 Instructions for Ninja Foodi mashed potatoes

-- Add diced potatoes and chicken broth (or water) to the inner pot
+- Add 5 diced skinned russet potatoes and 1/2 c. chicken broth (or water) to the inner pot

 - Put pressure lid on (the one that isn’t attached), close steam valve